akka/akka-core/akka-docs/src/main/paradox/split-brain-resolver.md

 ### Down all when indirectly connected

-Addition precaution can be enabled for the uncertainty that may follow from indirectly connected nodes by enabling downing of all nodes if indirectly connected nodes are detected:
+Additional precaution can be enabled for the uncertainty that may follow from indirectly connected nodes by enabling downing of all nodes if indirectly connected nodes are detected:

 ```